 - It takes more energy than you think.

 You’d be surprised at how difficult it is to gather everyone and everything you need.
 Especially in a large family.
 Family members intend to help, but they’re busy.

 And when you do gather what you need, it’s a challenge to know what to do with it all.
 The stories need to be cobbled together, and the photographs need to meet printing standards.

 It’s helpful to define the “must-haves” and the “nice-to-haves.”
 For my book, the must-haves were my grandparents and their 11 children.
 I pursued them by email and phone until I had an opportunity to connect with each.
 The “nice-to-haves” were the 30+ grandchildren.
 I sent a blanket invitation and deadline to contribute to the book.

 So be prepared to set deadlines – and then be prepared to blow past them.
 Be prepared to drive to hometowns, dig through boxes of old photos, and have long conversations.
 With persistence, the pieces will eventually come together.
 And with a little patience, a publisher can help you organize content and images in a way that makes sense.

 I thought I knew the satisfaction that authors felt when their books arrive.
 That is, until mine arrived . . . just six days before the big event.

 I carefully pulled open the boxes and looked at my book, reflecting on everything that had gone into the last 10 months.
 The late nights and the endless scanning of photos.
 The initial excitement and the growing concern about time.
 Every big and small decision that went into the design.

 I cried tears of relief and joy.
 It was worth every minute.

-Ella Ritchie (pictured during an interview with her grandmother) is the founder of Stellar Communications Houston, a book publishing team that provides a peaceful process and pride in every product for nonfiction authors, business leaders and federal government agencies.
-For more information, connect with her on LinkedIn or check out the website.
+Ella Ritchie (pictured during an interview with her grandmother) is the founder of Stellar Communications Houston, a nonfiction book publishing and marketing team for nonfiction authors, business leaders, nonprofits, and families.